Fishing. Golfing. Gardening. Hunting. Traveling. Sailing. What do all of these things have in common? They’re all hobbies that many people enjoy.

 However, when he began having difficulty breathing, his doctor told him he had COPD with emphysema.
 Depression set in, David started shutting down, and sailing became a mere memory of a life he once had.

-Fortunately, David wanted more, so he called the Lung Institute and, a couple of months after his stem cell treatment, he was socializing more.
+Fortunately, David wanted more, so he called the Lung Health Institute and, a couple of months after his cellular therapy, he was socializing more.

 He also found himself back out on the water, enjoying sailing like he did before.
 “I got life again,” David says.

 If you have COPD, you may be wondering how to return to the hobbies you enjoy, like David did.

 Though the cellular therapy certainly played a large role in his recovery, there are additional things you can do to make it possible to have COPD and still do the things you love.

 Tips for Enjoying Your Hobbies with COPD

 Though every hobby is a bit different, there are a few actions you can take that allows you to enjoy yours the best you can while still looking after your lungs.